 - Make the Food Models available to the class.
 It may be helpful to divide the models into food groups before class to spread them out and make them more accessible to students during the activity.

 - Have each student consider the hunger scenario they have been given and select foods to put on their place mat from Activity 1.

 - Have students share their hunger scenarios and their reasons for their food choices in small groups.
 Share the following questions on the board to provide prompts for their discussions.

 - How did the time of day impact your eating choice?

 - How did your hunger level impact your eating choice?

 - Did the available time you had to eat impact your food selection?

-*For more ideas for using the Food Models in the classroom, see the Enriching Activities below.
+*For more ideas for using the Food Models in the classroom, see the Elaborating Activities below.